villano-lab/galactic-spin-W1/paper/paper.md

 # Learning Objectives

 The learning objectives for these modules are:
 1. Provide a working space where people can connect with current literature and identify as scientists.
 2. Educate curious students or other individuals on the basic concepts of rotation curves, as related to the current problems and mysteries regarding dark matter in the universe.
 3. Provide users with accessible activities relating to the basic principles of rotation curve composition.
 This includes:
   a. facilitating the introduction of rotation curve concepts via open-source code.
   b. interactive programs to provide users with practical and tangible approach of what producing rotation curves involves.
 4. Learn to use the SPARC database to plot rotation curves of many galaxies.
 5. Understand data and models by interacting directly with equations and figures.

 Most of the content provided in these modules has been presented and taught in previous workshops/research symposiums (University of Colorado Denver: Data Science Symposium 2021 [@DataScienceSymposium], Research and Creative Activities Symposium 2020 [@RaCAS2020], 2021 [@RaCAS2021], and 2022 [@RaCAS2022]) with feedback collected from participants.
-We have chosen the activities for this module that proved most successful in terms of education and sparking interest in participants.
+We have chosen the activities for this module that proved most successful in terms of education and sparking interest.

 # Delivery